programming-digital-twins/pdt-edge-components/README.md

   - Reference: InfluxData.
 Influx DB Python Client.
 (2023) [Online].
 Available: https://github.com/influxdata/influxdb-client-python.

 NOTE: This list will be updated as others are incorporated.

-# FAQ

-For typical questions (and answers) to the repositories of the Programming the IoT project, please see the [FAQ](https://github.com/programming-the-iot/book-exercise-tasks/blob/default/FAQ.md).

 # IMPORTANT NOTES